Bottom Line

 Comfort

-Inside the shoe, we loved the mid-foot wrapping system, which extends from the tongue down around the inside of the shoe.
+While it’s definitely still not as beefy and protective as a traditional hiking shoe, we found that the Prodigo 2 offers excellent comfort in the trail-runner subcategory.
+Inside the shoe, we loved the mid-foot wrapping system, which extends from the tongue down around the inside.
 This kept our feet snug and secure while side-hilling or clambering over boulders.
 We never felt like we were sliding around inside the shoe.
-It is extremely snug.
+It is extremely snug, and the padded tongue never left us feeling as if the laces were digging into the tops of our feet.

 Traction

-La Sportiva, long known for purpose-built shoes for rough terrain, continues this legacy with the Prodigio.
-The 4mm lugs provided excellent bite into the ground, and wet river rocks posed no problem.
+La Sportiva, long known for purpose-built shoes for rough terrain, continues this legacy with the Prodigio 2.
+The 4-millimeter lugs provided excellent bite into the ground, and wet river rocks posed no problem.
 La Sportiva’s Bi-Compound FriXion XT 2.0 rubber is excellent for wet surfaces, and we loved it for climbing up wet, lichen-covered rocks.

-The outsole is constructed with a softer and grippier rubber on the inner lugs, and the outer lugs are made of a more durable rubber.
+The outsole features softer, grippier rubber on the inner lugs, while the outer lugs are made of more durable rubber.
 This gives them a great balance of traction and durability.

 Weight